AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/manage-administrators.md

 - Set or change resource allocations for child organizations
 - Manage Product Profiles and User Groups

-Following are the capabilities of the Global Viewer role:
+The following are the capabilities of the Global Viewer role:

 - View the list of user groups, products, product profiles, administrators, policies set, and resources in the organization and in the child organizations.